Helping families in crisis break the cycle of homelessness

 Diversion Center Needs

-At our Diversion Centers in Renton, Burien, and Shoreline, we provide one-on-one, in-person assistance by appointment.
+At our Diversion Centers in Renton and Shoreline, we provide one-on-one, in-person assistance by appointment.
 This support includes:

 • access to computers for housing and employment searches